-Whether you are a student navigating increasing work loads, are a busy mom keeping up with the tidal wave of activity that life brings, or are a person who is too tired after a long work week to combat the clutter and disorder surrounding you, let's put your strengths to work.
+Whether you are a student navigating increasing work loads, a busy mom keeping up with the tidal wave of activity that life brings, or a person who is too tired after a long work week to combat the clutter and disorder surrounding you, let's put your strengths to work.

 It is time well spent for less stress and more joy!